Arlo's wire-free security cameras are arguably the best in their category.

 But you will lose out on several smart features.
 For instance, Arlo Smart can distinguish among people, animals, vehicles and packages.
 This feature has its uses - for instance, to reduce false alarms by ignoring motion activity triggered by your dog.

 While I did not test the feature with animals, the person detection was spot on.
-But the package detection feature did not work despite me placing large boxes in the camera's view and walking in front of it carrying a box.
+But the package-detection feature did not work despite me placing large boxes in the camera's view and walking in front of it while carrying a box.